Chennai, formerly known as Madras, is famous for its lively theatrical scene. It is the hub for the classical National Dance of India, Bharatanatyam.

 The name Chennai originates from the word Chennapattinam or Chennapattanam or even Chinnupattanam.
-It is named after Chinnu the Great town, which had developed near Fort St. George.
+It is named after Chinnu, the Great town which had developed near Fort St. George.
 The British built this fort in 1640.

 Chennai, rightly known as an exotic state, is famous for its cutworks in the temples, coconut fringes, and silk sarees.
-This 350-year-old city is surrounded by the green environment and gifted by the rich traditional charm of art and culture.
+This 350-year-old city is surrounded by a green environment and gifted by the rich traditional charm of art and culture.
 In 1639, the British took over the place and made it the capital of the British presidency.
 It used to be the centre of conflict for the supremacy of the British and the French.
 In 1612 the Dutch East India Company built a settlement in Pulicat further north.

 |Coordinates||13.09° N 80.27° E|